Best Luggage Size Chart 2025 – Carry-On to XL Suitcase Sizes (Last updated on 26/02/25)

 Factors to Consider:

-Size and Weight Restrictions: Familiarise yourself with the size and weight limitations imposed by airlines or transportation providers to ensure your chosen suitcase complies with their guidelines.
+Size and Weight Restrictions: Familiarize yourself with the size and weight limitations imposed by airlines or transportation providers to ensure your chosen suitcase complies with their guidelines.

 Durability: Look for suitcases with reinforced corners, sturdy handles, and reliable zippers contribute to the longevity of the suitcase.